Chart Color Schemes

 Educational outcomes in Loganholme fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.6%, significantly lower than Greater Brisbane's average of 30.5%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.8%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 45.0% of residents aged 15+ holding such qualifications - advanced diplomas at 11.4% and certificates at 33.6%.
+Vocational credentials are prevalent, with 45.0% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (33.6%).
+Educational participation is high, with 31.1% of residents currently enrolled in formal education, comprising 12.1% in primary, 8.9% in secondary, and 3.7% in tertiary education.

 Frequently Asked Questions - Education